How Might PA be Inconsistent?

 The axioms of $PA$ are then specified as the following six individual axioms, and one axiom scheme.

-Individual Axioms of $PA$:
+Individual Axioms of $PA$:and

 $PA1$. $S(x) \neq 0$.